Fundamental Analysis in Stocks

 What is Fundamental Analysis?

-Is Stock Market Fundamental Analysis Important?
+Is Fundamental Analysis Important?
+Why?

-• The following are some components of quantitative fundamental analysis: debt-to-equity ratio, ROE ratio, P/E ratio, P/B ratio, and EPS.
+• The following are some components of quantitative fundamental analysis: debt-to-equity ratio, ROE ratio, P/E ratio, P/B ratio and EPS.
 These are some of the few fundamental indicators that provide you with more detailed information about the stock or company.

 • EPS stands for Earnings Per Share.
 This represents a profitability metric.